wjcapehart/SD_Mines_GitPages_Template/00_Instructions.md

 * /
   * _.config.yml_ (the configuration file - you will need to edit this)
   * __images/_ (a good place to put images)
-     * *Department_Lockups_USE_THIS_ONE.png* (copy your prefered "South Dakota Mines 'M' Lockup to this name and it will auto-load when you push it to github.
+     * *Department_Lockups_USE_THIS_ONE.png* (copy your preferred "South Dakota Mines 'M' Lockup to this name and it will auto-load when you push it to GitHub.
      * *Department_Lockups_AES_CEE_white_trans.png* (AES/CEE Lockup)
      * *Department_Lockups_CEE_white_trans.png* (CEE Lockup)
   * __includes/_ (localized customizations for nominally compliant South Dakota Mines branding)